 - Enrollment Agreement filled and signed.

-- Bachelor degree in Counseling or in related areas of study.
+- Bachelor degree.

 - Diplomas of other previous studies, if applicable.

 - A certificate of completion of a course previously taken in the language of your choice is a requirement to prove your fluency in your preference language.

 - Official Transcripts of previous studies.

 - Copy of official identification.

 - Debit Authorization (if desired).

 - A passport type photo.

 - Pastoral Ordination, if applicable.